zzkzzzz/task-app/README.md

 # Task-app
-This is a nodejs practice project
+This is a nodejs practice project to implement a to-do list

 To learn
 - MongoDB and mongoose